Contact, Copyright

 My artwork is copyrighted on the date inscribed on the art and/or the date it is posted on this blog.
 Please do not print or download anything other than for your personal use as reference material.

+If you use Pinterest, or any other social media, please credit me when you share an image.
 I try to offer the same respect to other creative folks by crediting their images if I use them.

 Any questions?
-Please ask me.
+Please ask.
 I don't bite.

 Thank you!